miko550/BinaryToShellcode/README.md

 - add agrument to select format

 UPDATE
-- 31/05/2021 - just find out this call hex dump and you can use linux command `xxd` [I'm an inline-style link](https://www.tutorialspoint.com/unix_commands/xxd.htm)
+- 31/05/2021 - just find out this thing call a hex dump and you can use linux command `xxd` [link here](https://www.tutorialspoint.com/unix_commands/xxd.htm) to get the same result